United States Naval Special Warfare Command: Special Warfare Combatant-craft Crewmen

 The exclusive mission of Special Warfare Combatant-craft Crewmen (SWCC) operators is to expertly drive and provide large-caliber gunfire support on specialized high-tech, high-speed, and low-profile Surface Combatant Craft to secretly infiltrate and exfiltrate Navy SEALs on Special Operations missions worldwide.
 These missions include direct action on land, sea, coastline or rivers (such as strikes, captures, and ship take downs by Visit, Board, Search, and Seizure), special reconnaissance, coastal patrol and interdiction of suspect ships and surface craft, counter-terrorism operations, riverine warfare, deception operations, search and rescue operations, and foreign internal defense missions.
 Although SEALs and SWCC undergo different training programs, both are focused on special operations in maritime environments.
 The SWCC program includes extensive training on craft and weapons tactics, techniques, and procedures.
 Like SEALs, SWCC must show physical fitness, possess strong motivation, be combat focused, and maintain responsiveness in high stress situations.

 The SWCC designation is a relatively new Naval Special Warfare career path that is independent of the regular line Navy.
 Today's Special Boat Teams have their origins in the PT boats of WWII and the "Brown Water" naval force onset of the Vietnam War in 1965 that later birthed the River Patrol Force (Task Force 116) of UDT's and various sailors that supported SEALs along the rivers.
 Patrol Coastal and Patrol Torpedo ships are the ancestors of today's Cyclone-class patrol ships and Mark V Special Operations Craft.

 Structure

-The total number of personnel, including SEALs and SWCC's assigned to Naval Special Warfare Command is 10,000+, with approximately 9,000 military staff and 1,200 civilian support staff.
+As of 2022, Naval Special Warfare included more than 10,000 people, including about 9,000 SEALs, SWCCs, and other military personnel and about 1,200 civilian support staff.

-Naval Special Warfare Command is organized into the following configuration:
+Naval Special Warfare Command's components include: